Italian Grand Prix™ Travel Guide

 • Time Zone: UTC +2 hours

-• In an Emergency: Dial 112
+• In an Emergency: Dial 112 to be connected with the proper emergency personnel.

 • Power Sockets: Italy uses Type F power sockets.
 We recommend bringing a universal adapter if you are travelling to the race from outside continental Europe.